IPBES-Data/.github/profile/README.md

-# Collection of all repositories on GitHub by the IPBES Knowledge & Data tasu
+# Collection of all repositories on GitHub by the IPBES Knowledge & Data tsu

 This repository contains all repositories on GitHub by the K&D task force.